 Updated AML Sectoral Risk Assessment

-In the legal market, the Solicitors Regulation Authority (SRA) has revised its sectoral risk assessment for anti-money laundering (AML) and terrorism funding.
-The SRA's risk assessment comes after HM Treasury's third national risk assessment (NRA) was released in December 2020.
-The SRA's risk review, which was published in January 2021, describes the following emerging threats to the profession:
+The SRA's updated sectoral risk assessment for AML and terrorism funding in the legal market is crucial to help companies identify and mitigate potential risks.
+The latest risk assessment comes after HM Treasury's third national risk assessment (NRA) was released in December 2020.
+The SRA's risk review, which was published in January 2021, identifies emerging threats that legal firms should be aware of.